State Agency Partners

 The Florida Department of Transportation (DOT) develops and maintains the states transportation system.
 In consultation with state agencies and the Florida Coastal Management Program, the DOT developed an early coordination process for transportation project planning, Efficient Transportation Decision Making, that integrates federal consistency reviews with other project planning, development and evaluation processes.

-The Florida Department of Health (DOH), Division of Disease Control and Health Protection, regulates drinking water, on-site sewage disposal systems, monitors beach water for bacterial indicators and aquatic toxins, particularly harmful algal blooms, and administers many surveillance, investigation and preventative programs designed to reduce illness and prevent disease caused by exposure to environmental factors.
+The Florida Department of Health (DOH), Healthy Environments, regulates drinking water, on-site sewage disposal systems, monitors beach water for bacterial indicators and aquatic toxins, particularly harmful algal blooms, and administers many surveillance, investigation and preventative programs designed to reduce illness and prevent disease caused by exposure to environmental factors.
 In consultation with DEP and FWCC, DOH determines if environmental chemicals are present in fish from Florida waters and issues fish consumption advisories as needed.

 The Florida Department of Agriculture and Consumer Services (DACS), manages state forests for multiple public uses through: wildfire prevention and management; water resource management; hydrologic restoration; development of best management practices for water quality and water conservation; and implementation of Total Maximum Daily Load requirements for agriculture.
 DACS regulates aquaculture facilities and shellfish processing plants; opens and closes shellfish harvesting waters to protect human health; restores oyster reefs to maximize productivity; issues leases of sovereignty submerged lands for aquaculture; monitors shellfish meat for red tide cells and brevetoxins; and manages an on-line real-time water quality monitoring program in shellfish harvesting areas.
 DACS also provides technical assistance, certification and training to approximately 300 mosquito control programs and regulates the use of pesticides to protect public health.